Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Honestly, it was nice to hang out one-to-one for a change.

-"So…" she finished scribbling down one of the most important things she’d ever memorized. "*This* is the Bartlett Field Equation.
-You use this to figure out the energy needed to form a warp field based on the field’s curvature…" she circled the relevant bit, "the total mass it contains and how fast you want your apparent linear velocity to be."
+"So..." she finished scribbling down one of the most important things she’d ever memorized. "*This* is the Bartlett Field Equation.
+You use this to figure out the energy needed to form a warp field based on the field’s curvature..." she circled the relevant bit, "the total mass it contains and how fast you want your apparent linear velocity to be."

 "What’s that symbol there?"